spoonapps/docs/reference/command_line/logs.md

 ### logs

-The `logs` command fetches the logs for a container.
+The `logs` command displays the logs for a container.
 This is especially useful for debugging or inspecting containers.

 ```
 Usage: spoon logs <options> <container>